-This quinoa tabbouleh has all the familiar flavors of traditional tabbouleh, but with nutrient rich quinoa instead of bulgar.
+Fresh and vibrantly flavored, this Quinoa Tabbouleh has all the familiar flavors of traditional tabbouleh, but with easy to cook and nutrient rich quinoa instead of bulgur.

 - 4 cloves garlic $0.32